sanity-io/sanity-plugin-internationalized-array/README.md

 ## Configuring the "Add translation" buttons

-The "Add translation" buttons can be positioned below the field, inside Field Actions (currently unstable) or both with `buttonLocations`.
+The "Add translation" buttons can be positioned below the field, inside Field Actions (⚠️ currently unstable ⚠️) or both with `buttonLocations`.

 The "Add all languages" button can be hidden with `buttonAddAll`.